selfup/dom.events/_posts/2019-03-30-neat-tool-called-entr.md

   'docker stop $(docker ps -aq) && docker-compose up --build'
 ```

-***

 So useful!

 #### Repo with a bunch of langs

-I made a repo so i could script in a bunch of different languages with watch scripts for each one!
+I made a repo so I could script in a bunch of different languages with watch scripts for each one!

 Check it out: [dev.random](https://github.com/selfup/dev.random)